onesandzeroes/Complexity/Chapter3_Exercises.md

 *square(n)*.
 However, for a list that's already partly sorted, it can be of **O(n)**.
 Its worst-case performance is much worse than many other sorting algorithms, which have a worst-case performance of **O(n.log(n))**.

+3. Radix sort has the best case order of growth of _O(k \* n)_, where *k* is the maximum number of digits of the keys being sorted.
+Radix sort requires integer or floating point keys that have *positional notation*, i.e. each position in the key identifies a different order of magnitude.

+4. A stable sort maintains the original order of items that have equal keys, e.g. when sorting `ad bz ab ce` by the first letter, giving `ad ab bz ce`.
+With an unstable sorting algorithm, a second sort based on a different key could destroy the ordering of the first sort.
+E.g. when sorting by last name, then by first name, an unstable sort could destroy the last name ordering in the first name sort.

+5. The worst named sorting algorithm is bogosort/stupid sort, where the array is randomly shuffled, then checked to see if it is in order.
+It has an average order of growth of _O(n \* n!)_, and in the worst case, tends toward infinity.

+6. The default sorting algorithm in Python is *timsort*, a hybrid of insertion and merge sort that takes advantages of pre-existing ordering in the data.
+It has a best case performance of *O(n)*, and a worst case of *O(nlog(n))*.
+In **C**, the standard library includes quicksort, mergesort and heapsort. timsort and mergesort are stable. quicksort can be, but not in its most efficient form. heapsort is unstable.

+7. Python uses a comparison sort to allow for comparisons of many different data-types.
+Non-comparison sorts such as radix can be faster, but are restricted to sorting numbers.